Are you too old to start horse riding?

 • long trousers, breeches or riding tights (shorts and inner leg seams can result in chaffing)

-• a fitted long or short sleeve top that won't get caught on anything (layers are a good choice when riding in cooler weather)
+• a fitted top that won't get caught on anything (layers are a good choice when riding in cooler weather)

-• boots with a low heel (no running shoes, high heeled boots, flip flops, or sandals) so your feet don't slide through the stirrups
+• boots with a low heel (paddock or roper boots) so your feet don't slide through the stirrups

 • riding gloves to protect your hands from blisters and dirt